GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/five-pillars.md

 **Permanent Institutional Dissent:**
 Independent agency staffed with systems thinkers, investigative journalists, and red team specialists challenges all major policy proposals and institutional operations with public dissent authority.

+**Strategic Transition Oversight**: The Office specifically monitors strategic transition mechanisms to ensure they maintain their temporary nature and democratic constraints, with authority to:
+- **Challenge assumptions** about enhanced role necessity and effectiveness
+- **Identify concentration risks** where transition mechanisms may be creating new forms of domination
+- **Recommend modifications** to prevent mission creep or democratic backsliding
+- **Publish dissenting reports** when transition arrangements conflict with Treaty principles

 **Assumption Testing:**
 Systematic questioning of policy assumptions, risk assessments, and institutional operations.
 Regular "pre-mortem" analyses identify potential failure modes before implementation.